Net Zero: explained

 The concentration of greenhouse gases, gases that trap heat in the atmosphere, including carbon dioxide, methane and others, contributes to global warming.
 The objective of Net Zero is to reduce the amount of these gases in the atmosphere in order to reduce global warming.

 Reaching Net Zero means achieving a balance between greenhouse gas emissions and the amount of these gases removed from the atmosphere by either natural processes such as photosynthesis, or by other methods of carbon capture and storage, leaving ‘net zero’ in the atmosphere.
-The UK’s legal target, set by the government, is to achieve Net Zero carbon emissions by 2050.
+The UK’s legal target, set in 2019 by Theresa May’s Conservative government, is to achieve Net Zero carbon emissions by 2050.

 How do you achieve Net Zero?